benporter/bash-examples/README.md

     sudo mkfs.vfat -I -F 32 /dev/sdc

+Backup to AWS Glacier - assumes AWS CLI is install and "aws configure" has been run

+    #tar and zip all of the files in the directory to backup
+    tar -zcvf 2015-12-11-backup.tar.gz /home/ben/Pictures/Phone/*
+    #upload files to glacier, in the vaut named my-vault
+    aws glacier upload-archive --account-id - --vault-name my-vault --body 2015-12-11-backup.tar.gz

 R - Statistical Programming

 install R - installs R and says yes when prompted for whether you to want to download it